Review:

 - Nomadic or semi-nomadic lifestyle

-- Dependence on livestock for food, clothing, and trade
+- Dependence on livestock for food, clothing, and transportation

 Pros